Security-Onion-Solutions/securityonion-docs/cases.rst

 Options
 -------

-Starting at the top of the main Cases page, the Options drop-down menu allows you to set options such as Automatic Refresh Interval and Time Zone.
+Starting at the top of the main Cases page, the Options menu allows you to set options such as Automatic Refresh Interval and Time Zone.

 There is also a toggle labeled ``Temporarily enable advanced interface features``.
 If you enable this option, then the interface will show more advanced features similar to :ref:`dashboards` and :ref:`hunt`.
 These advanced features are only enabled temporarily so if you navigate away from the page and then return to the page, it will default back to its simplified view.

 Query Bar
 ---------

 The query bar defaults to Open Cases.
-Clicking the dropdown box reveals other options such as Closed Cases, My Open Cases, My Closed Cases, and Templates.
+Clicking the drop-down box reveals other options such as Closed Cases, My Open Cases, My Closed Cases, and Templates.
 If you want to send your current query to Hunt, you can click the crosshair icon to the right of the query bar.

 Under the query bar, you’ll notice colored bubbles that represent the individual components of the query and the fields to group by.
 If you want to remove part of the query, you can click the X in the corresponding bubble to remove it and run a new search.